-Exercise is the best medicine, with or without cancer.
+Exercise is the best medicine for cancer patients as well as for everyone else.
 Cancer is now a common ailment faced by modern man.
 It has become rampant with 17 million people diagnosed in the year 2018.

 Further, it is predicted that around 27.5 million more will be diagnosed in the year 2040.
 More than half of these cases end up in fatalities, and several more end up with a second diagnosis.
 Exercise has been shown to help lower the risk of getting cancer.

 Let us see why exercise is the best medicine.
-Physical activity have a positive influence on the body due to a few major factors, which are:
+Physical activity has a positive influence on the body due to a few major factors, which are:

 - control of body weight